This post may contain affiliate links. Please read our disclosure policy.

 Do I Need One In Every Room?

 Technically, yes.
 While this is the ideal scenario, start small.
 Prioritize the bedroom since this is where you spend the majority of your time, then get one for the room you hang out in most.
 Because we have an open concept house and cook a lot, we prioritized getting a larger purifier for the dining room and kitchen area.
-It’s amazing to what cooking actually does to our indoor air!
+It’s amazing to what cooking actually does to your indoor air!

 After researching a lot of different brands, AirDoctor is comparable with the top air purifier brands.
 The UltraHEPA filtration is one of the best in the industry, and it has an additional carbon filter to hande VOCs and gases.
 Many filters do not have an additional carbon filter, so to me it’s what sets the top brands apart from the rest.
 AirDoctor also has one of the highest CADR ratings.